Code-Institute-Submissions/deadpixelscs-squilympic-games_AprResub/README.md

 * Once Pages has been selected, the page will be automatically to indicate the successful deployment.
 The live link can be found here - https://code-institute-org.github.io/squilympic-games/index.html

-CREDITS
+CREDITS:

 Stackoverflow and W3 mainly for everything.
 Bit of help in Slack, Youtube and Videos from 'Code by Aria' proved a great resource.
 Advice from Mentor during 2 sessions.
 Game is based on the fictional TV series Squid Game on Netflix.
-Most references and inspiration in the design came from books.
+Most references, tips, guides and inspiration in the design came from books.

 ![IMG_5451](https://user-images.githubusercontent.com/82841138/143667006-01283182-5a0d-4a80-b2ed-b255a66961d3.png)

-CONTENT
+CONTENT:

 * The banner was found on Google Images and cropped in Photoshop.
 * All the images for the website were designed by deadpixelscs.
 Some elements in these images were pulled from Google searches.